 Example 1- 2 servers with redundancy: Server A: 126.96.36.199 Server B: 188.8.131.52

 When Server A: 184.108.40.206 is "alive" then the ASG will use that IP address for the definition.
-If Sever A: 220.127.116.11 "dies" or has a connection loss then the ASG will switch to Sever B: 18.104.22.168 causing minimal impact to the network.
+If Sever A: 220.127.116.11 "dies" or has a connection loss then the UTM will switch to Sever B: 18.104.22.168 causing minimal impact to the network.

 Redundancy with vpn: With VPN connections, it’s a similar setup and response as if these were servers in the example.
-If you have the same 2 servers and both of them is set to accept VPN connections from the ASG, then when the first one fails, the other one will come up again reducing the impact or loss to VPN services.
+If you have the same 2 servers and both of them is set to accept VPN connections from the UTM, then when the first one fails, the other one will come up again reducing the impact or loss to VPN services.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
-If you need technical support please post a question to our community.
-Alternatively for licensed products open a support ticket.
+For technical support post a question to the community.
+Or click here for new feature/product improvements.
+Alternatively for paid/licensed products open a support ticket.